andrewkolos/aws-certification-notes/README.md

     * Party 2 uses party 1’s public key to generate ciphertext.
 Party 1 can then decrypt using its own private key.
     * Usually a single key is communicated and agreed upon using asymmetric encryption so that the connection can be switched to using symmetric encryption (part of SSL/TLS)
   * Signing - Party 2 uses its private key to sign a message.
 Party 1 uses Party 2’s public key to confirm that message actually came from party 2.

+# Challenges
+* Can you evole a monolithic Wordpress architecture to be HA?
+* Can you design and implement hybrid DNS?
+* Can you use Systems Manager to keep EC2 instances patched?
+* Can you design a serverless application?
+* Do you understand how to set up web identity federation?
+Understand the differences between user pools and identity pools?
+* Can you implement a VPN that connects on-prem and AWS networks?
+* Can you set up VPC routing between
+ * A VPC in one region containing two subnets, A and B
+ * Two other VPCs that have the same CIDR range, VPC B and C Such that subnet A can contact VPC-B and subnet B can contact VPC-C?
+What if subnet B needs to be able to route to a specific address in VPC-B?
+See Advanced VPC Routing part 2 for answer.
+* Draw the architecture for a Client VPN where
+ * clients should be able to connect to both private IPs on the host VPC (VPC A)
+ * clients should be able to connect to other IPs on the public internet
+ * clients should be able to connect to a second VPC, VPC-B
+ * (part 2) Say we have a second client computer on the same network.
+How can we snure that the first client device can connect to the second without having to (more slowly) go over the VPN?
+ * See AWS Client VPN video for solution
+* Draw a basic DX architecture that connects a single VPC to a single on premises network.
+After that, how can we secure the connect such that the provider running the DX location is unable to access traffic sent through the location?

 # TODO: Make sure everything discusses cost where relevant